Command-line wrapper for using libFuzzer. Easy to use, no need to recompile LLVM!

 Then, wait till it finds something!
 More complex invocations are available as well.
 Consider

-looking at cargo fuzz --help
+looking at cargo fuzz --help, cargo fuzz run --help and others.

 Once you have found something and believe you have fixed it, re-run the fuzz target with the input: